AntonioModer/lunascript/readme.md

 escaped = "i have \"quotes\" inside"
 ```

 Luna uses `"""` for multiline strings.
-Initial indentation is ignored, and escapes are used.
+Initial indentation is ignored, and escapes work the same as in regular strings.
 ```moon
 ascii = """
         Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt